-The two-story addition, featuring 32 new classrooms, will connect to the existing structure and significantly improve circulation throughout the entire building.
-The renovations are designed to improve the functionality of all instructional spaces and blend the aesthetics of the addition with the existing building.
+The two-story addition, featuring 32 new classrooms, connects to the existing structure and significantly improves circulation throughout the entire building.
+The renovations were designed to improve the functionality of all instructional spaces and blend the aesthetics of the addition with the existing building.

-Improvements to the high school auditorium include the following: a complete cosmetic upgrade to all surfaces (flooring, ceiling, stage fascia, hand rails, and wall treatments); replacement and reconfiguration of seating to improve sight lines for both the audience and performers; expansion of aisle width (to increase accessible seating) and installation of aisle lighting; evaluation and addition of stage theatrical rigging to broaden capabilities.
-Audience experience will be greatly enhanced by the significant addition that will also feature a large assembly area, referred to as “The Forum”.
-This space will serve as a lobby and foyer for the auditorium, and will have the capacity to host the entire audience before and after performances.
+Improvements to the Hudson High School auditorium include the following: a complete cosmetic upgrade to all surfaces (flooring, ceiling, stage fascia, hand rails, and wall treatments); replacement and reconfiguration of seating to improve sight lines for both the audience and performers; expansion of aisle width (to increase accessible seating) and installation of aisle lighting; evaluation and addition of stage theatrical rigging to broaden capabilities.
+Audience experience will be greatly enhanced by the significant addition that also features a large assembly area, referred to as “The Forum”.
+This space serves as a lobby and foyer for the auditorium, and has the capacity to host the entire audience before and after performances.